Tusharisunique/Harrypotter/README.md

 - How It Works -
 The magic is achieved through a simple, yet effective, computer vision technique:
 Background Capture: When the program starts, it first captures a few seconds of video to record a static background image of the scene without you or the cloak in it.
 Color Detection (Masking): In the live video feed, the program converts the colors from the BGR space to the HSV (Hue, Saturation, Value) space.
 HSV is much better for detecting specific colors.
-It then creates a "mask" that isolates only the pixels matching the chosen cloak color.
+It then creates a "mask" that isolates only the pixels matching the chosen cloak color of your choice.

 - Image Segmentation: Using the mask, the program segments the live video into two parts:
 The area covered by the invisibility cloak.